How to Get Discounts or Cheap Vatican Tickets

 Roof of St. Peter's Basilica| ©Ariel Leek

-If you want to save as much as possible on your visit, there is the option of free admission to the Vatican: the Vatican Museums are free on the last Sunday of every month, from first thing in the morning until 12:30.
-Honestly, it's a visit I don't recommend you to make on a Sunday at all.
+If you want to save as much as possible on your visit, there is the option of getting into the Vatican for free: the Vatican Museums are free on the last Sunday of every month, from first thing in the morning until 12:30 pm.
+Honestly, this is a visit that I do not recommend you to make on a Sunday at all.

 The crowds inside the Museums, the long queues to get in and the risk of not being able to get in despite having queued for miles can tarnish what is supposed to be one of the most interesting visits of your trip to Rome.